DQL Definition¶

 Examples:

-# Get all fields data of the Measurement cpu in the last 5 minutes
+# Get all field data of the metric set cpu for the last 5 minutes

 M::cpu [5m]

-# Find all metrics matching the regular expression *db in the last 5 minutes
+# Find all metric data matching the regular expression *db for the last 5 minutes

 M::re('*db') [5m]

-# Get all fields data of the Measurement cpu from 10 minutes ago to 5 minutes ago
+# Get all field data of the metric set cpu from 10 minutes ago to 5 minutes ago

 M::cpu [10m:5m]

-# Get all fields data of the Measurement cpu from 10 minutes ago to 5 minutes ago, aggregated at 1-minute intervals
+# Get all field data of the metric set cpu from 10 minutes ago to 5 minutes ago, aggregated at 1-minute intervals

 M::cpu:(usage_idle) [10m:5m:1m]

-# Query the time series data Measurement cpu for the last 5 minutes, for the two fields time_active, time_guest_nice,
+# Query the time series data of the metric set cpu for the last 5 minutes for two fields time_active, time_guest_nice,

-# Filtered by the tags host and cpu, and grouped by host and cpu to display the results.
+# filtered by host and cpu tags, and grouped by host and cpu.

 M:: cpu:(time_active, time_guest_nice)